-- ◆ Echo/Chargen Attack Attacks in which the echo service repeats anything sent to it, and the chargen (character generator) service generates a continuous stream of data.
+- Echo/Chargen Attack Attacks in which the echo service repeats anything sent to it, and the chargen (character generator) service generates a continuous stream of data.
 When used together, they create an infinite loop and result in a denial-of-service.
 (Default: Disabled) - Echo/Chargen Attack Rate Maximum allowed rate.
 (Range: 64-2000 kbits/second; Default: 1000 kbits/second) - Smurf Attack Attacks in which a perpetrator generates a large amount of spoofed ICMP Echo Request traffic to the broadcast destination IP address (255.255.255), all of which uses a spoofed source address of the intended victim.
 The victim should crash due to the many interrupts required to send ICMP Echo response packets.
 (Default: Enabled) - TCP Flooding Attack Attacks in which a perpetrator sends a succession of TCP SYN requests (with or without a spoofed-Source IP) to a target and never returns ACK packets.
 These half-open connections will bind resources on the target, and no new connections can be made, resulting in a denial of service.
-(Default: Disabled)

-- ◆ TCP Flooding Attack Rate Maximum allowed rate.
-(Range: 64-2000 kbits/ second; Default: 1000 kbits/second) - ◆ TCP Null Scan A TCP NULL scan message is used to identify listening TCP ports.
+(Default: Disabled) - TCP Flooding Attack Rate Maximum allowed rate.
+(Range: 64-2000 kbits/second; Default: 1000 kbits/second) - TCP Null Scan A TCP NULL scan message is used to identify listening TCP ports.
 The scan uses a series of strangely configured TCP packets which contain a sequence number of 0 and no flags.
 If the target's TCP port is closed, the target replies with a TCP RST (reset) packet.
 If the target TCP port is open, it simply discards the TCP NULL scan.
-(Default: Enabled) - ◆ TCP-SYN/FIN Scan A TCP SYN/FIN scan message is used to identify listening TCP ports.
+(Default: Enabled) - TCP-SYN/FIN Scan A TCP SYN/FIN scan message is used to identify listening TCP ports.
 The scan uses a series of strangely configured TCP packets which contain SYN (synchronize) and FIN (finish) flags.
 If the target's TCP port is closed, the target replies with a TCP RST (reset) packet.
 If the target TCP port is open, it simply discards the TCP SYN FIN scan.
-(Default: Enabled) - ◆ TCP Xmas Scan A so-called TCP XMAS scan message is used to identify listening TCP ports.
-This scan uses a series of strangely configured TCP packets which contain a sequence number of 0 and the URG, PSH and FIN flags.
-If the target's TCP port is closed, the target replies with a TCP RST packet.
-If the target TCP port is open, it simply discards the TCP XMAS scan.
-(Default: Enabled) - ◆ TCP/UDP Packets with Port 0 Protects against DoS attacks in which the TCP or UDP source port or destination port is set to zero.
-This technique may be used as a form of DoS attack, or it may just indicate a problem with the source device.
-When this command is enabled, the switch will drop these packets.
 (Default: Enabled)